Business Services Estonia

 Estonia has a further 50 BPO and ITO centres providing outsourcing services.

-IT accounts for approx. 50% of activity, followed by Customer Service and Finance, which shrank in recent years due to automation and wage inflation.
+IT accounts for approx. 50% of activity, followed by Customer Service and Finance, which have both shrunk in recent years due to automation and inflation.

 Niche SSCs exist in HR, Supply Chain and Treasury.